Violette Neatley Anderson: Bankhead–Jones Farm Tenant Act of 1937

-Violette Neatly Anderson was an instrumental force in testifying in favor of The Bankhead-Jones Act.
+Violette Neatley Anderson was an instrumental force in testifying in favor of The Bankhead-Jones Act.
 Additionally, Anderson was an active force in lobbying the US Congress for support of the Bankhead-Jones Act in 1936.
 This Act aimed to provide sharecroppers and tenant farmers with low-interest loans to buy small farms, and was designed to transform poor agriculturalists farm workers to farm owners.
 This Act was eventually signed into law in 1937 by President Franklin D. Roosevelt.

 Group membership

 Anderson was a member of the Federal Colored Women's Clubs and the League of Women Voters.
 She served as president of Friendly Big Sisters League of Chicago, the first vice-president of Cook County Bar Association, and secretary of the Idlewild Lot Owners Association.
 She also served as an executive board member of the Chicago Council of Social Agencies.

 Zeta Phi Beta

 She is known for her work with the sorority Zeta Phi Beta.
 Before becoming the 8th Grand Basileus, she was a member.
 Before she died, she donated her summer home in Idlewild to the sorority.
-The organization recognizes her every year in the month of April on "Violette Anderson Day."
+The organization recognizes her every year in the month of April on "Violette Anderson Day".